llnl/Scabbard/doc/LLNL-README.md

 > A data race is _"like"_ another race if they share the same read and write locations in the source code.

 Scabbard reports on the following occurrences:
-- `ERROR`: This is a true and verified data race, where the CPU read before the GPU could write to the same location.
+- ERROR/`DATA RACE`: This is a true and verified data race, where the CPU read before the GPU could write to the same location.
-- `WARNING`: This is a place in your code where the read and write events happened in the correct order, but something else could be wrong.
+- WARNING/`POSSIBLE DATA RACE`: This is a place in your code where the read and write events happened in the correct order, but something else could be wrong.
-  It is usually one of the two scenarios, but Scabbard can't tell the difference.
+  It is usually one of the two scenarios, and Scabbard can tell the difference between the two, but not if there is no confounding issues.
    1. The CPU read from a shared memory location that the GPU has never written to.
       - This could mean multiple things neither is in the scope of Scabbard
         - The CPU incorrectly read from uninitialized unified memory
         - The memory location was initialized by the CPU which Scabbard would not know about
    2. There was no recognizable synchronization event between the GPU's write event and the CPU's read event.
       - This could mean that a data race could occur in the future but didn't this time.
-      - If you are using custom barrier or synchronizations systems Scabbard will report most operations as a warning.
+      - If you are using custom barrier or synchronizations systems Scabbard will report most operations as a WARNING.
-- `NO RACE`: This means that there wasn't even a warning, and your code is clean.
+- SUCCESS/`NO RACE`: This means that there wasn't even a warning, and your code is clean.

-In most cases Scabbard will report some number of `WARNING`s even if your code has no races, due to our inability to differentiate between the two scenarios listed above.
+In most cases Scabbard will report some number of WARNINGs even if your code has no races, due to our inability to differentiate between the two scenarios listed above.
+It is recommended that you still investigate the WARNINGs, to ensure that there is no chance of a race in the future.